2019-2020 TRAINING GRANT RECIPIENTS

 “Northern California physician assessment of knowledge, attitudes, and practices for Lyme disease in a low-endemic state“

 Sharon Ichiko Brummitt, MPH, Trainee

-Sharon Ichiko Brummitt is a PhD student in Epidemiology at the University of California, Davis.
-In the short-term, she aims to complete her PhD career at the University of California, Davis with a dissertation topic that may have immediate implications in public health, specifically taking an analytical and serological approach to the understanding of human Lyme disease in California.
+Sharon Ichiko Brummitt is a Ph.D. student in epidemiology at the University of California, Davis.
+In the short-term, she aims to complete her Ph.D. career at UC Davis with a dissertation topic that may have immediate implications in public health, specifically taking an analytical and serological approach to the understanding of human Lyme disease in California.
 In the long-term, she hopes to obtain a position (e.g. federal or state level) where she can use her epidemiological knowledge and skills to develop programs or directly impact public health knowledge and practice.

 Woutrina Smith, PhD, MPVM, DVM, PI, University of California, Davis

 Dr. Smith’s research program uses One Health approaches to investigate the epidemiology and transmission dynamics of zoonotic pathogens locally in California as well as internationally at multiple project sites in Africa and Asia.
 As a molecular epidemiologist working at the interfaces of humans, animals, and their shared environments, waterborne fecal pathogens as well as milk- and airborne transmitted zoonotic agents are of particular interest when considering individual and population health issues.

 “Next-generation-sequencing-based means for mosquito surveillance and detection of mosquito-borne pathogens“